paflib/paflib/README.md

 To use the EBB library, just link to -lpaf-ebb.
 The system must be POWER ISA 2.07 compliant (POWER >= 8) to get EBB functionality.

+The EBB library is automatically built when the compiler is able to generate instructions for POWER >= 8.
+In other words, when the compiler is using --with-cpu=power8.
+However, there are some cases in which the compiler doesn't generate POWER8 instructions by default, but the user wants to build the EBB library.
+In those cases, there are 2 options:

+ * Configure paflib with '--enable-ebb', which will force the build of EBB library.
+ * Configure paflib with CFLAGS='-mcpu=power8'.

+It's important to notice that, in both cases the library won't execute on processors that don't implement the POWER ISA 2.07.

 Data Stream Control Register
 ============================